openstreetmap/iD/CONTRIBUTING.md

 To add a new page of documentation, simply create a new Markdown file in `data/doc` in the same format as the rest.

+## Adding or Refining Presets

+Presets save time for iD users by automatically showing them the tags they are likely to add for a given feature.
+They are stored in `data/presets/presets`.
+If you're going to update the presets, [review the Presets README](/data/presets/README.md).

 ## Javascript

 We use the [Airbnb style for Javascript](https://github.com/airbnb/javascript) with